Welcome to the Office of Student Conduct

 The Office of Student Conduct (OSC) is responsible for acting on behalf of the University in matters of student discipline.
 OSC deals with alleged instances of academic dishonesty and other student misconduct, in order to determine how best to resolve these allegations consistent with the goals and mission of the University as an educational and intellectual community.

-As of January 2015, all alleged violations of the University's Sexual Violence, Relationship Violence and Stalking Policy are handled by the Sexual Violence Investigative Officer.
+As of July 1, 2019, all alleged violations of the University's Sexual Misconduct Policy are handled by the Office of the AVP of Equity and Title IX Officer.

 It is the purpose of the student disciplinary system to further the educational mission of the University by resolving alleged violations of the Code of Student Conduct, the Code of Academic Integrity and other applicable policies regarding student behavior.
 There are numerous ways complaints about alleged student misconduct can be resolved.
 These include the formal disciplinary process as outlined in the Charter of the Student Disciplinary System, referral to the University Mediation Program, and referral to other University resource offices.